 In their first-edition Writing Plan in AY 2015-2016, CEGE focused on the development of an extensive curricular matrix that identified where its writing abilities were being taught within the curriculum along with possible opportunities for more explicit attention to specific writing tasks and abilities.
 For its second-edition Writing Plan, spanning AY 2016-2018, CEGE identified three core strategies for assisting students: (1) increasing the use of its writing criteria in course materials; (2) developing instructional support through consultations and workshops; and (3) integrating a departmental writing guide and library of student writing samples into three undergraduate core courses that have laboratory components: Civil Engineering Materials (CEGE 3402W), Fluid Mechanics (CEGE 3502), and Environmental Engineering Laboratory (CEGE 3541).

 With its third-edition Writing Plan, approved by the Campus Writing Board in April 2019, CEGE is continuing its efforts to further develop and integrate its writing guide into the curriculum.
 The department has also launched an internal assessment of student writing in CEGE 3042W (Civil Engineering Materials) that seeks to measure the development of undergraduate writers over the course of the semester.
-The department’s recently developed writing-intensive course in Product Management (CEGE 4101W) offers a fine statement about the importance of writing on its syllabus, one which reflects CEGE’s commitment to its undergraduates:
+The department’s recently developed writing-intensive course in Project Management (CEGE 4101W) offers a fine statement about the importance of writing on its syllabus, one which reflects CEGE’s commitment to its undergraduates: